Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 # Pathfinder Bible Experience Quiz Engine

-NOTICE: If you are looking for the website at http://pbe.uccsda.org, it's down right now.
-Please visit https://babien.co/pbe to find contact information for updates regarding the status of that website.
-Thank you.
+NOTICE: If you are looking for the website at http://pbe.uccsda.org, it is no longer available.
+A replacement is in the works and is available at https://pbeprep.com.
+Thanks for your patience while we work on getting things operational again!

 The [Pathfinder Bible Experience](http://www.pathfindersonline.org/pathfinder-bible-experience) (PBE) Quiz Engine is a Bible quiz engine specifically tailored for the [Pathfinders](http://www.pathfindersonline.org/) in the North American Division of Seventh-day Adventists.
 It can be used for a general purpose Bible quiz engine, though!
 It supports the following nifty features: